§ 3801 Objectives.

 (b) The Board shall conduct administrative reviews for every child.
 A review must be conducted no less frequently than once during the first 12 months after a child's initial custody or care placement, and no less frequently than annually thereafter until the child exits custody or care placement.
 For the purpose of conducting administrative reviews, each county membership may be divided into Review Panels with not less than 3 members on each Panel.

-(c) The Board shall consist of no fewer than 50 members: 26 New Castle County members, 12 Kent County members, and 12 Sussex County members, who shall be appointed by the Governor for a term of up to 3 years in order to continue a staggered basis of membership.
-A Board member must be a resident of the county in which the member is appointed to serve for at least 1 year immediately preceding the appointment and must continue to be a resident of Delaware while serving as a member of the Board.
+(c) The Board shall consist of no fewer than 50 members which shall include at least 26 New Castle County members, 12 Kent County members, and 12 Sussex County members, all of whom shall be appointed by the Governor for a term of up to 3 years in order to continue a staggered basis of membership.
+A Board member must continue to be a resident of Delaware while serving as a member of the Board.
 However, a member may continue to serve until a successor is appointed.

 (4) The Governor may remove a board member for misfeasance, malfeasance, or cause.
 A member who misses 3 consecutive panel meetings may be considered to have resigned.